 Months of entry

-The Master of Research (MRes) is designed
+The MRes is designed to:

-- qualitative and quantitative analyses
+- qualitative and quantitative analysis

-- the application of IT in information retrieval, especially bibliographical database software,
+- the application of IT in information retrieval, especially bibliographical database software

-- communication skills, written and oral
+- written and oral communication skills

 - project design involving the conceptualisation of research questions and the presentation of data and data analysis